k3jph/k3jph.github.io/honors/coat-of-arms.md

 with refined minimalism.

-By applying this aesthetic approach to my own heraldic tradition, I chose the image of the raven--significant to my family's symbolism--and transformed it through the lens of Japanese design principles.
+By applying this aesthetic approach to my own heraldic tradition, I chose the image of the martlet, significant to my family's symbolism, and transformed it through the lens of Japanese design principles.
 The result is an emblem that not only respects the history of both heraldic cultures but also resonates on a deeply personal level.
 The simplicity and symbolism of the *kamon* complement